C-Elegans/ulx3s_sdram/README.md

 # Programming
 ## [openFPGALoader](https://github.com/trabucayre/openFPGALoader)
-Use openFPGALoader with the host computer connected directly to the USB1 on the ULX3S.
-This can be as slow as 30s.

-``openFPGALoader -b ulx3s -m ulx3s_top.bit``
+Doing ``bash prog.sh`` programs the ULX3s over USB1
+using openFPGALoader.

+Due to the slow FT231 chip on the ULX3S, programming with openFPGALoader via the FTDI chip is quite slow.

+Using a JTAG cable is noticeably faster.
+See the next section.

 ## [OpenOCD](http://openocd.org/getting-openocd/)
 You may need to install the latest version of openocd